 Application to the Practical Nursing program does not guarantee admission.
 Class size is limited and all applicants may not be accepted into the program.
 Admission to the program is competitive.
-The deadline for application and all required documentation to the fall class is May 15.
+The deadline for application and all required documentation for the fall cohort is May 15 and for the spring cohort it is October 15.
 Applicants are considered for the Practical Nursing program after completing and submitting the following information: